Subwaytime/waku/README.md

 	component,
 	{
 		/**
-		 * Vue Props
+		 * Native Vue Props
 		 */

-		props: {
+		props: {},

 		/**
-			 * Teleportation Target
-			 * Can be defined in the loaded component or here
-			 * Note: As a component prop it will override the option here */ target : ''
-		},

-		/**
 		 * Vue Children Components
-		 * can be defined the same as another mount call would */
+		 * Array with Vue Components or Object array with Mount Options: component, children, props, target, slot
+		 * @props {}
+		 * @children []
+		 * @target string
+		 * @slot string
+		 */
 		children: [],

 		/**
-		 * Vue Slot Mechanic
+		 * Teleportation Target
+		 * Can be defined in the loaded component or here
+		 * Note: If the component has a target prop, it will override this option
+		 * String referencing an DOM Target
 		 */
-		slot: 'default'
+		target : ''
 	}
 );